The Foolproof, Four-Step Method For Melting Chocolate

 This video demonstrates the simplest four-step method for melting chocolate the right way.
 We recommend watching it before you embark on your next baking project, because perfectly melted chocolate can take a simple dessert (barks! brownies! strawberries! an empty spoon!) from delicious to divine.

 What You Need

-heat-proof bowl (large enough to cradle in top of saucepan)
+- bar of chocolate, cutting board, serrated knife, large saucepan, heat-proof bowl (large enough to cradle in top of saucepan), rubber spatula

-Roughly chop the chocolate into small pieces, about the size of sugar cubes (a serrated knife works well for this).
+Roughly chop your bar of chocolate into small pieces, about the size of sugar cubes (a serrated knife works well for this).

 Set chocolate pieces in the bottom of your metal or glass bowl, making sure it’s heat-proof.

 - Place bowl over a saucepan of simmering water.

 Bring about an inch of water to a simmer in your saucepan.
 Set the heatproof bowl in the mouth of the pot, making sure the water doesn’t touch the bottom of the bowl.

 Stir chocolate occasionally as it softens.
 When you have just a few small unmelted chunks, remove bowl from heat (residual heat will melt the rest).